OpenVPN/openvpn3-linux/docs/dbus/dbus-overview.md

 In situations where the server requires more authentication credentials (dynamic challenge), the backend client will disconnect from the server and issue the `AttentionRequired` signal.
-By calling the `Ready` method, it will also throw an approriate exception if the authentication was not satisfied.
+By calling the `Ready` method, it will also throw an appropriate exception if the authentication was not satisfied.